 - Physical activity

 - Uplifting podcasts

 - Honouring my body’s needs

 - Quality time with friends

 - Moments of stillness

-So there’s my list of ten things.
-I encourage you to explore what’s on your list.
+I’ve shared my list, now I encourage you to explore what’s on yours.

 When I woke up this morning, I felt depleted.
 I certainly didn’t have it in me to write an article.
 But after going to my regular counselling session and then spending some quiet time snuggling Zoey and enjoying the Christmas tree, my cup got a little bit fuller.

 Now, I am going to finish up this article and then make a batch of cookies.
 What about you?